SamuelJansen/python-framework/README.md

 - Yes, api code/file imports are simplifyed.
 You can move a service from one package to another without impact on API behaviour.
 Just make shure it's somewhere inside the `service` package.
 - Unit tests requires instance injection in runtime.
 I'm implementing a module to handle it, so as its Mocks.
 It will be release by 2021, february
 - `python_framework` comes with a LogError table by default (an auditory like stuff for api errors or bad behaviours).
 Contact me if you don't want it, so I'll release a feature to enable it only when it's actually desired
-- Any issues with deploy, contactme so I can fix it
+- Any issues with deploy, contact me so I can fix it
 - I may release further versions.
 Don't use them before a proper release here